tomhrr/cosh/doc/all.md

 `range` takes an integer and returns a generator over the integers from zero to that integer, minus one.

+`to-function` takes a callable string (e.g. a function name) and converts it into a function object.
+Using `funcall` on the function object will then be quicker than using it on the original string.

 ### Miscellaneous

 Comments can be added by prefixing the comment with `#`.
 Any content